umarhassan-mitodl/1.252j-fall-2016/content/pages/calendar.md

 *   Role of government, annual appropriations, capital investment
 *   The "peanut butter principle", i.e. pork barrel

-_Recitation: Assignment 1 presentations (with special guest [Joe Barr](https://www.cambridgema.gov/traffic/engineeringplanning), Director of Traffic, Parking and Transportation for the City of Cambridge)_
+_Recitation: Assignment 1 presentations (with special guest {{% resource_link "f8fc70a0-b011-4513-bef4-1defec71c578" "Joe Barr" %}}, Director of Traffic, Parking and Transportation for the City of Cambridge)_

 {{< tdclose >}}